 Goals of the Nursing Process

-What are smart goals?
+What are Smart Goals?

 Here’s how S-M-A-R-T goals can be applied within each phase of the nursing process: